Trump suspends issuing of new green cards for 60 days to protect American workers

-President Donald Trump has said that he will suspend immigration to the US and place a pause on the issuance of new green cards for the next 60 days as part of his efforts to protect American workers, amidst the coronavirus crisis that has wrecked havoc in the country.
-Trump, seeking re-election in November, said his executive order to ban immigration will last for 60 days and apply only to those seeking permanent residence in the country.
+President Donald Trump said he will sign an executive order on Wednesday to suspend immigration to the US and halt the issuance of new green cards for the next 60 days, a move that would affect thousands of Indian-Americans, who are seeking permanent resident status.
+Trump has said that his move is part of his administration's efforts to protect American workers, amidst the coronavirus crisis that has wrecked havoc in the country.
+"I will be signing my Executive Order prohibiting immigration into our Country today," Trump tweeted early on Wednesday.
+Trump, seeking re-election in November, has said his executive order to ban immigration will last for 60 days and apply only to those seeking permanent residence in the country.

 Under the existing law, the US can issue a maximum of 1,40,000 employment-based green cards every year with a per country cap of seven per cent.
 Accordingly, in fiscal year 2019, Indian nationals received 9,008 category 1 (EB1), 2,908 category 2 (EB2), and 5,083 category 3 (EB3) green cards.
 EB1-3 are different categories of employment-based green cards.